Table of Contents

 Background

 Here are some Bind troubleshooting tips.
-These tips are mostly related to Webmin’s Cluster name servers which we use with Virtualmin.
+These tips are related to Webmin’s Cluster name servers which are used by Virtualmin when creating a name server hierarchy.

 When creating a new DNS record, REFUSED from existing secondaries